Photos above from Shutterstock

 What and Why: To find out more about the negative impacts of rodents (and mongooses) on the native species and ecosystems of the Hawaiian islands, please read DLNR’s informational page: https://dlnr.hawaii.gov/removerats/home/impacts-of-rodents-mongooses/

 In addition to rodents, invasive ants are another pest that is important to prevent from being transported to Papahānaumokuākea and Pacific Remote Islands Marine National Monuments, which are home to numerous native seabird and plant species.

-We have begun training dog teams to prepare for future inspections, and plan to have them certified by summer of 2023.
+We have begun training dog teams to prepare for future inspections, and plan to have them certified by the winter of 2023.
 Our targets include rodents (mice, rats), little fire ants and yellow crazy ants.